forwardemail/forwardemail.net/app/views/faq/index.md

 **Here are additional notes regarding webhooks:**

 * If you need to verify webhook payloads (to ensure they're actually coming from our server), then you can [resolve the remote client IP address client hostname using a reverse lookup](https://nodejs.org/api/dns.html#dnspromisesreverseip) – it should be either `mx1.forwardemail.net` or `mx2.forwardemail.net`.
-  * You can also check the IP against against [our published IP addresses](#what-are-your-servers-ip-addresses).
+  * You can also check the IP against [our published IP addresses](#what-are-your-servers-ip-addresses).
   * If you're on a paid plan, then go to My Account → Domains → Settings → Webhook Signature Payload Verification Key to obtain your webhook key.
     * You can rotate this key at anytime for security reasons.
     * Calculate and compare the `X-Webhook-Signature` value from our webhook request with the computed body value using this key.
 An example of how to do this is available at [this Stack Overflow post](https://stackoverflow.com/a/68885281).